 Where to Receive Help*Counseling and supportive services for victims of sexual misconduct are available both on and off campus.
 The Office of Counseling and Student Development is staffed by professional counselors who are trained in crisis counseling and sexual assault issues, and is open during the normal business hours of the College.
-To access College Counselors when offices are closed, students may call the Office of Campus Safety (x3046).
+To access University Counselors when offices are closed, students may call the Office of Campus Safety (x3046).
 All counseling contacts are held in confidence as permitted by law.

 *Employees, staff, and faculty are encouraged to also seek counseling through the Employee Assistance Program.
 Contact the Office of Human Resources for information concerning the Employee Assistance Program.

 *The University will make every effort to assist victims of sexual misconduct as outlined above.
 In addition, the College will assist such individuals in adjusting their academic, living or work situation, if requested by the individual and if such changes are reasonably available.
 Sexual misconduct is an act of violence prohibited, in separate ways, by New York state law and Utica University policy.
 Offenders may therefore be prosecuted under New York state criminal statues and also be subject to disciplinary action by the University.
 The University may choose to pursue disciplinary action while criminal action is pending, even if criminal justice authorities choose not to prosecute.